iamkiko/kotlin-orderbook/README.md

 ### Libraries Used
 - Vert.x (Core, Web, Web Client, Config, Auth JWT)
-- Jackson (Kotlin module, Databind, Datatype JSR310)
+- Jackson for serialization (Kotlin module, Databind, Datatype JSR310)
 - JUnit5 for testing
 - MockK for mocking in tests
+- Dotenv for environment variables
+- Coroutines for performance testing

 Feel free to peruse the build.gradle for the comprehensive list.